yam-ai/yamflow-doc/modeling.rst

 In this activity, the data scientist designs the ML model using the selected data sets.
-For example, he or she develops various ML models (e.g., neural network architectures), trains the models with a training data set, validates the models with the testing data set, and then selects the suitable model based on the inference accuracy measures, such as `precision and recall <https://en.wikipedia.org/wiki/Precision_and_recall>`_.
+For example, he or she develops various ML models based on different algorithms
+(e.g., neural network architectures), trains the models with the training data set, validates the models with the testing data set, and then selects the suitable model based on the inference accuracy measures, such as `precision and recall <https://en.wikipedia.org/wiki/Precision_and_recall>`_.